Iditarod Trail History

 Fascinated with the trail's history, Alaskan sled-dog enthusiasts Dorothy Page and Joe Redington Sr. staged the first race in 1967 to celebrate the role of mushing in Alaska's history.
 Only 50 miles long and with a purse of $25,000—no small amount at that time—it attracted the best of Alaska's competitive mushers.
 Enthusiasm waned in 1969, however, when the available winnings fell to $1,000.
 Instead of giving up, Redington expanded the race.

-The race actually begins in Willow, the Iditarod's headquarters, a 70-mile drive north of Anchorage.
-The first few hundred miles take mushers and dogs through wooded lowlands and hills, including Moose Alley.
+The race actually begins in Willow, a 70-mile drive north of Anchorage.
+The first few hundred miles take mushers and dogs through wooded lowlands and hills, including the aptly named Moose Alley.

 Teams then cross the Alaska Range and enter Interior Alaska, with Athabascan villages and gold-rush ghost towns, including one called Iditarod.
-Next, the trail follows the frozen Yukon River, then cuts over to the Bering Sea coast for the final 270-mile "sprint" to Nome.
+Next, the trail follows the frozen Yukon River, then cuts over to the Bering Sea coast for the final 220-mile "sprint" to Nome.
 It was here, in 1985, that Libby Riddles drove her team into a blinding blizzard en route to a victory that made her the first woman to win the race.
 After that, Susan Butcher won the race four times, but the all-time record holder is Rick Swenson, with five victories.
 Lance Mackey holds the record for most consecutive wins, with his back-to-backs from 2007 to 2010.
-The fastest time was recorded in 2011, when Alaska Native John Baker finished in 8 days, 18 hours, and 46 minutes.
+Mitch Seavey and his son Dallas traded the title from 2012 to 2017, setting the speed record three times.
+Currently, Mitch has the fastest time ever, finishing in 8 days, 3 hours, and 40 minutes in 2017.